 Derwent Heritage Trail - Edale to Matlock (★★★★☆)

-For this walk I should be clear from the off that the Derwent Heritage Trail does not start in Edale.
-It starts at Ladybower Reservoir, 4 or 5 miles to the east of Edale, and this start point is easily accessible via Bamford train station.
+It starts at Ladybower Reservoir, 4 or 5 miles to the east of Edale - and this start point is easily accessible via Bamford train station.

 Some of the hills walking out from Edale

-That suggests that these are not all Pennine Way hikers, but there looks to be lots of walking to be done in this area so maybe they are just exploring, aided by the rather handy rail links this area offers.
-As it is, I didn't ask them what they were doing - and so that particular mystery will forever remain unsolved.
+That suggests that these are not all Pennine Way hikers, but there looks to be lots of walking to be done in this area - so maybe they are just exploring, aided by the rather handy rail links this area offers.

-Instead, at Nether Booth I turn onto the road, and here my thoughts turn to the best route to reach the start of the Derwent Valley Heritage Trail.
+But in any case, at Nether Booth I turn onto the road - and here my thoughts turn to the best route to reach the start of the Derwent Valley Heritage Trail.

-Perhaps wrongly, I ignore the first promising looking path near Clough Farm - but I do wonder if this might be the best path, as it looks to take a fairly attractive route and gets me off the road nice and early.
+Perhaps wrongly, I ignore the first promising looking path near Clough Farm - but I do wonder if this might have been the best path, as it looked to take a fairly attractive route, and gets you off the road nice and early.

 From here it is time to start climbing - and it is a very big climb up through the sheep fields.
 So much so that over time the hills that loomed above, slowly start to sit more and more on the same level.